 In recent years we have seen both Emmanuel Macron and Donald Trump winning the French and US Presidential Elections respectively.
 They moved from rank outsiders to short-priced favourites in the year leading up to their respective elections.
 A well-timed bet on either of these men would have returned a large dividend.

 Brexit has dominated the headlines for the last number of years and it has also dominated the political betting scene.
 Many of the UK political markets are now Brexit-centric.
-The focus is now on whether there will be a second Brexit referendum and who will be next PM/Conservative leader after Theresa May leaves.
+The focus is now on whether there will be a second Brexit referendum and the upcoming General Election.

 Originally the 29th March was penciled in for the UK to leave the European Union.
-That’s now been pushed back to the 31st of October and really no one knows what the actual date will be.
+That’s now been pushed back for a second time to the 31st January 2020.
+A lot will depend on the outcome of the General Election on the 12th December.

 Conservative Leadership Betting